w-duffy/2024-april-notes/15-week/react-router-apis.md

 # React Router - Loaders and Actions

 The docs have examples for each of these APIs.
-These are in addition to what we've learned in class `useBroserRouter` and `useNavigate`, for example.
+These are in addition to what we've learned in class `useBrowserRouter`, `RouterProvider` and `useNavigate`, for example.

 Here are some of the ones you'd likely use if you want to incorporate this into your App: